RaghavRamesh/mooc-notes/Other/Colour Theory Fundamentals/ColourTheoryFundamentals.md

     *
     * Absolute warm - yellow, orange, red
     * Absolute cold - blues
-    * Color temperatures is relative to the colours around it
+    * Colour temperatures is relative to the colours around it
         * Red is warmer than yellow
         * Blue is colder than cyan (even colours within the same hue can be warmer or cooler than one another)
     * Warmer colours have longer / slower wavelengths